York Dispatch Newspaper Offices

-The York Dispatch Newspaper Offices is an historic, American commercial building that is located in York, Pennsylvania, York County, Pennsylvania.
+The York Dispatch Newspaper Offices is an historic commercial building that is located in York, Pennsylvania, York County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1978.

 History and architectural feature

 Built in 1887, this historic structure is a four-story, four-bay brick building that was designed in the Italianate Revival style and was used as the office space of the editors and reporters employed by The York Dispatch newspaper.

 The building consists of two independent sections connected by an overhead walkway.
 The front facade was built using cast iron and pressed metal and features decorative pilasters and long, slender windows.

-It was added to the National Register of Historic Places in 1978.